 To better understand what's unusual about life in the UK to people who haven't been born and raised on our shores, we asked a few friends who emigrated here from various countries around the world about what shocked them most when they first arrived.

 "Probably the craziest thing was how you can get alcohol at any time here.
-In Canada, you have to go to an LCBO or a beer store – it's very government-controlled and you just kind of have to deal with it.
-Like, if you forget to get alcohol for a night out and it's past 9 o'clock, you're screwed.
+In Canada, you have to go to an LCBO or a beer store—it's very government-controlled, and you just kind of have to deal with it.
+Like, if you forget to get alcohol for a night out, and it's past nine, you're screwed.
 Also, I had issues with the language, in terms of things like pants versus trousers, or braces versus suspenders.
 I had that problem a LOT.
 What else?
-I noticed cars are really tiny here and everyone is sort of super aggro when they're driving." – Wesley, Canada
+I noticed cars are really tiny here, and everyone is sort of super aggro when they're driving."—Wesley, Canada

-"I was 16 when I moved here from Singapore, where the only British comedy that made it over when I was growing up was old re-runs of Mr Bean and bootleg Monty Python CDs from Thailand – if you were lucky.
-As a result, I was unprepared for the British tradition of taking the piss out of everything, including each other and themselves.
+"I was sixteen when I moved here from Singapore, where the only British comedy that made it over when I was growing up was old reruns of Mr. Bean and bootleg Monty Python CDs from Thailand—if you were lucky.
+As a result, I was unprepared for the British tradition of taking the piss out of everything, including one another and themselves.
 For four months I basically thought British people were just insanely mean and incapable of taking anything seriously.
 This is still true of certain people I know, but I now understand this to be more of an individual, personal failing on their part.
-Things I was also unprepared for: brown sauce – seriously, what is it? – class anxiety, winter and why the Chicken McNugget curry sauce at your McDonald's tastes like sugary mud. – Zing, Singapore
+Things I was also unprepared for: brown sauce—seriously, what is it?—class anxiety, winter, and why the McNugget curry sauce at your McDonald's tastes like sugary mud."—Zing, Singapore